mvolkmann/blog/src/smalltalk.md

 > expressions are evaluated as though the primitive routine had not been
 > called.

+Historically the Squeak VM could support a maximum of 256 primitive operations.
+Newer versions of the Squeak VM do not have that limitation.

 From Vanessa Freudenberg, "The VM is mostly written in a subset of Smalltalk called Slang, transpiled to C, then compiled and linked with platform-specific code to create the VM executable."